Chuck James

-Charles Hamilton "Chuck" James (born November 9, 1981) is a former American professional baseball pitcher who pitched for the Atlanta Braves and the Minnesota Twins.
+Charles "Cy" Hamilton James (born November 9, 1981) is an American former professional baseball pitcher who pitched for the Atlanta Braves and Minnesota Twins.

 Playing career

 Atlanta Braves

-He was signed by the Braves on July 29, 2002, after he was selected in the 20th Round of the 2002 Major League Baseball Draft.
+He was signed by the Braves on July 29, 2002, after he was selected in the 20th Round of the 2002 Major League Baseball draft.
 In 2003, he was named the Danville Braves' Pitcher of the Year, with a 1.25 earned run average and 68 strikeouts.